Would You Love to See Aaron Lewis Perform in El Paso Again? - NewsBreak

 There are some El Paso people who love the rainy weather.
 While others don't enjoy the rain so much and only to a certain extent.
 If you're wondering about my opinion well I love it when it rains.
 But I only love the rain when I don't have to be out driving in it.

-Major Pop Star Shares Special Message for a Kids Club In El Paso
+Katy Perry Shares Special Message for a Kids Club in El Paso

 Some kids in El Paso got the surprise of a lifetime from a huge pop star.
 Some kids in El Paso are certainly walking around with their heads held high thanks to Katy Perry.
 The Boys & Girls Club of El Paso shared some photos and a video message on Facebook from the popstar herself.
 In case you're unaware the Boys & Girls Club of El Paso is a community-based organization that provides a fun environment for kids when they aren't at home or school.